Christmas in Barcelona by JetSettingFools.com

 Famous Nativity Scene, Barcelona, Spain

-In addition to twinkling lights and glowing decorations, visitors will find symbols of the holiday and decorative scenes throughout Barcelona.
+In addition to twinkling lights and glowing ornaments, visitors will find symbols of the Christmas holiday alongside decorative displays throughout Barcelona.

 One of the most prominent religious Barcelona holiday symbols is the Nativity scene.
-Called Pessebre in Barcelona, Nativity scenes are one of the traditional Christmas decorations in Spain and they are found all over the city.
+Called Pessebre in Barcelona, Nativity scenes are one of the traditional Christmas decorations in Spain and they are found across the city.

 Famous Nativity Scene, Barcelona, Spain

-All of the churches in Barcelona boast a Nativity scene – but they are also found in vibrant squares and at the cheerful holiday markets (which we cover later on our list of Things To Do in Barcelona at Christmas).
+All of the churches in Barcelona boast a Nativity scene.
+However, they are also found in vibrant squares and at the cheerful holiday markets.

-We think the Nativity scene in Placa Sant Jaume Square by the Barcelona Town Hall is one of the best, but the unique floating Nativity scene at the Port Velle Fair is not to be missed!
+We think the Nativity scene in Placa Sant Jaume Square by the Barcelona Town Hall is one of the best.
+Additionally, the unique floating Nativity scene at the Port Velle Fair is not to be missed!

 #3 Look for the Best Barcelona Christmas Tree